 Car sharing is a way to enjoy the benefits of a car, but not have to deal with the cost and responsibilities that come with ownership.
 Rather than paying to have a car all the time, you only pay for when you actually use a car—often by the hour or by the day.
 Car sharing is gaining ground in cities across America—and Seattle is no exception.
 Companies like Zipcar and Car2Go already have a strong presence in Seattle and other car sharing companies and peer-to-peer sharing networks are gaining a foothold as well.
 More options are sure to come!

 Benefits of Car Sharing

 - As long as you don’t need a car every day, car sharing can be much cheaper than owning a car.
-Rates are in the neighborhood of $6-$12/hour and $30-$90/day.
+Rates range depending on the type of car and how long you need it, but start at around $9-$12/hour and $80-$90/day.

 - You don’t have to worry about monthly car insurance fees or gas.

 - You also don’t have to worry about car maintenance, oil changes or surprise car issues.

 - In places like Western Washington where most people care about the environment, car sharing is ideal as it helps reduce emissions.
 Generally, if you don’t have 24-7 access to a car, you will choose to walk or ride the bus at least some of the time.